tgfrerer/island/plan.md

   that they fit all their uses.
 This means we can reason locally about what we need from a resource, and the engine will give us a resource that can do it.

+- multisampling: it works almost magically: you specify the number of samples per renderpass, and that's it.
+This is a really good example for a simple api which protects you from great complexity.

 - The way we can just add attachments to renderpasses, and enable/disable depth buffer by not declaring it in the setup stage of the renderpass.